cebes/hyper-optimizer/README.md

 estimator.
 We do the main work in the `fit()` function,  and the `score()` function conveniently call the `predict()` function before computing the mean squared error.
 The `score()` function returns the negated mean squared error because the optimizers will **maximize** whatever it returns.
 By maximizing the negated MSE, we practically minimize the MSE.

+For a more serious example, see the notebook in `nyc_taxi_duration/main.ipynb`.